Optimized heat transfer solutions to meet emission reduction requirements

 The path to increased sustainability has, likewise, renewed the need to reduce the amount of energy consumed per tonne of product produced.
 This makes sense given that any conversation revolving around carbon reduction leads back to the energy sources that keep today’s processing plants running.
 Most of the carbon monoxide and dioxide that is emitted from stacks come from the use of hydrocarbon energy resources.
 A reduction in energy consumption therefore makes it possible to reduce the amount of gC02/kWh being emitted by a plant.

-Advances in vertical heat transfer technology for bulk solids are providing operators with efficient heat transfer solutions that reduce energy consumption and virtually eliminate emissions.
+Advances in indirect heat exchange technology for bulk solids are providing operators with efficient heat transfer solutions that reduce energy consumption and virtually eliminate emissions.

 How it works